namibj/zaia/README.md

 ## Where are we today?

 Zaia currently provides a mostly compliant Lua 5.4 implementation that will run the majority of scripts.
-It provides an intuitive and easy to use API that is easy to extend and integrate into existing Rust projects and there is also a CLI tool available for running standalone Lua scripts from the terminal.
+It provides an intuitive and easy to use API makes extending the language and integrating it into Rust projects a breeze and there is also a CLI tool available for running standalone Lua scripts from the terminal.

 ## Long term goals